Bear Grylls: Crossing the North Atlantic

 In 2003, he led a team of five, including his childhood friend, SAS colleague, and Mount Everest climbing partner Mick Crosthwaite, on an unassisted crossing of the north Atlantic Ocean, in an open rigid inflatable boat.
 Grylls and his team travelled in an eleven-metre-long boat and encountered force 8 gale winds with waves breaking over the boat while passing through icebergs in their journey from Halifax, Nova Scotia to John o' Groats, Scotland.

 Dinner party at altitude

 In 2005, alongside the balloonist and mountaineer David Hempleman-Adams and Lieutenant Commander Alan Veal, leader of the Royal Navy Freefall Parachute Display Team, Grylls created a world record for the highest open-air formal dinner party, which they did under a hot-air balloon at 25000 ft, dressed in full mess dress and oxygen masks.
 To train for the event, he made over 200 parachute jumps.
-This event was in aid of The Duke of Edinburgh's Award and The Prince's Trust.
+This event was in aid of The Duke of Edinburgh's Award and the King's Trust.